π App

 RegisterCustomBinderβ

-You can register custom binders to use as Bind().Custom("name")
+You can register custom binders to use with Bind().Custom("name")

 func (app *App) RegisterCustomBinder(binder CustomBinder)